Using JWTs

 When running locally using docker compose, by default, a dev key with id dev is configured for use.
 This key uses the JWT none signing algorithm, which means the JWT tokens produced do not contain a cryptographic signature, nor are they validated against a signature when validating.
 Therefore, when calling an endpoint with a bearer token, only its presence is validated

-If you wish to set the issuer for this dev key, you can do that modifying the docker-compose.yml file in your project, setting the JWT_DEV_SECRET_ISSUER environment variable in the kalix-proxy service:
+If you wish to set the issuer for this dev key, you can do that modifying the docker-compose.yml file in your project, setting the JWT_DEV_SECRET_ISSUER environment variable in the kalix-runtime service:

 version: "3"